Philosoma: Gameplay

-Development
+Development and release

 Philosoma was one of the first games announced for the PlayStation.
 It suffered a prolonged development cycle with its release date being pushed back multiple times, before finally appearing in Japan at the end of June 1995.
+The game was released for the PlayStation in Japan on July 28, 1995.

-Release and reception
+Reception

-Philosoma was released for the PlayStation in Japan on July 28, 1995.
-Scary Larry of GamePro criticized the primitive gameplay, saying that "Philosoma tries hard to be a next-gen shooter, but in gameplay it barely surpasses Novastorm."
+Philosoma garnered a mixed reception from critics.
+GamePros Lawrence Neves criticized the primitive gameplay, saying that "Philosoma tries hard to be a next-gen shooter, but in gameplay it barely surpasses Novastorm."
 He further remarked that while the FMVs are impressive, the graphics which are most important to the shooter experience - the backgrounds, explosions, and enemies - are all dull.
 He nonetheless gave the game a mild recommendation for shooter fans.
-Rich Leadbetter of Maximum made all the same remarks, calling the FMVs impressive but the gameplay visuals "dull", and saying that the "gameplay [harks] back to an archaic age".
-He concluded that even the retro release Gradius Deluxe Pack is a far better purchase.
-Like GamePro, Next Generation deemed the game a worthwhile purchase for shooter fans but no one else: "The graphics and sound really do nothing to take advantage of the advancing technology.
+Next Generation deemed the game a worthwhile purchase for shooter fans but no one else: "The graphics and sound really do nothing to take advantage of the advancing technology.
 If you want the next great experience in gameplay and graphics, Philosoma wouldn't even make a top 75 list. ...
-Still, there's plenty of explosions, balanced gameplay, fluid control, timely power-ups, and multiple weapon choices to keep any shooter fan happy."
+Still, there's plenty of explosions, balanced gameplay, fluid control, timely power-ups, and multiple weapon choices to keep any shooter fan happy".
+Maximums Richard Leadbetter found the FMVs impressive but said that the "gameplay [harks] back to an archaic age".
+Leadbetter concluded that even the retro release Gradius Deluxe Pack is a far better purchase.
 Philosoma was awarded Best Shooter of 1995 by Electronic Gaming Monthly.